Thanks For Listening (1937)

 The girls are in the cast credits as 'Three Brian Sisters'.

-Intriguingly, the girls played the parts of Sally (Doris), Irene (Gwen) and Mary (Betty) in this film.
+Intriguingly, the girls were cast as Sally (Doris), Irene (Gwen) and Mary (Betty) in this film.
 Surely the correspondence to the title rôles in the film Sally, Irene and Mary (released in March 1938) is not just coincidence?

 Earlier in the film the girls sing Listen To Me, as they advertise and promote Homer Tomkins' (Pinky Tomlin) new venture as a 'professional listener'.
 Their singing is proficient as they mix with the potential customers, but their movements are at times somewhat stilted.

-The picture and sound quality of this film is considerably worse than the others.
-The soundtrack is just acceptable.
+The picture and sound quality of this film is considerably worse than the others; barely acceptable.

 You should be able to find a DVD of the film (as Thanks For Listening) - get it!
 Two complete Brian Sisters songs on one movie must be good.
 Especially when the girls sing so well.